Frequently Asked Questions Expand All

 Consent is an important part of a healthy relationship because it shows respect.
 The other person respects your feelings, needs, and wants.
 You create a boundary when you say some things are OK and others are not.
 A person who respects your consent is showing respect for you, your boundaries, and your choices.

 You can talk with a parent or a friend you trust.
-You also can talk with a teacher, counselor, doctor, or other health care professional.
+You can also talk with a teacher, counselor, doctor, or other health care professional.
 You may want to ask what they can keep private before you talk with them.
 Some professionals are required to report rape or abuse if they hear about it.
-This is so that they can help get you the protection and resources you need.
+This is so that they can help you get the protection and resources you need.

 Doctors ask about relationships because they can have a major effect on a person’s physical, mental, and emotional health.
 For example, breaking up with someone can affect your mental and physical health.
 Having sex means you need to make choices about birth control and avoiding STIs.
-Unhealthy relationships also can affect your health.
+Unhealthy relationships can also affect your health.

 If you talk honestly and openly with your doctor, they can help you understand if your relationship is healthy.
-And they can help get you the resources you need to stay healthy and safe.
+And they can help you get the resources you need to stay healthy and safe.